WRITTEN BY: BRUCE LOVELACE

 I've been asked how much should you pay for a good monopod.
 Here is a quick answer and a few more detailed answers to consider.

 1. Get as much as you can afford.
-Ideally, a monopod is a purchase that should only have to make.
+Ideally, a monopod is a purchase that you should have to make just one time.
 Unless you lose it or it gets stolen, you should get one that will last your entire photography lifetime.
-Easy peasy lemon squeezy.
 You can easily do this for less than $100.

 2. Get a cheap one.
 This is the answer I give to photographers who are only occasionally using this accessory for shooting video with a point and shoot camera.
 Treat it with respect.
 Don't over load it and don't over tighten and you'll be fine.